 Are you causing restless sleep with the foods you eat?

 Sleep is a very precious thing to me.
 I like 8 solid hours of it each night, plus naps when I can spare the time.
 If there were more hours in a day, I would most likely fill them with sleep.
 I know I sound crazy, but sleep is amazing!
-Think about it, sleep replenishes and reenergizes us.
+Think about it, sleep replenishes and reenergizes us, and we lose weight while we're doing it!
 We cannot go without sleep for too long without detrimental effects to our mental and physical functioning.

 With something that is so necessary to life, it’s surprising how many things can affect it.
 I was shocked to learn how many foods (or guilty pleasures) were causing interruptions to my blissful sleep.
 These are my top finds with some helpful hints: